-Response rate for Administrative and Support Service Activities sector for establishments with TE of 20 and over was 94.0 percent (1526 out of 1623 establishments).
+The response rate for Administrative and Support Service Activities establishments with TE of 20 and over was 87.7 percent (1,636 out of 1,865establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

-Of the total responses, fifty-eight establishments responded online.
+Of the total responses, 40 establishments responded online.

 Limitation of Data

 The survey covered only the formal sector of the economy was covered in the survey.

 Concepts and Definitions of Terms

 Change in inventories is equivalent to the value of inventories at the end of the year less the value of inventories at the beginning of the year.

 Compensation is the sum of salaries and wages, separation/retirement/terminal pay, gratuities, and payments made by the employer in behalf of the employees such as contribution to SSS/GSIS, ECC, PhilHealth, Pag-ibig, etc.